danielgros/danielgros/README.md

 👯 I’m looking to collaborate on any project that features emerging research

-🤔 I’m looking for recommendations of good resources for learning everything about software
+🤔 I’m looking for recommendations of good resources for learning anything and everything about software

 <br/>
 <br/>